Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, the Department of Science and Technology has proposed that the head of a public science and technology organization established by the Ho Chi Minh City People's Committee receive a salary of 60-120 million VND per month.
 In addition, the deputy head of a public science and technology organization receives a salary of 50-100 million VND, the head of a department receives 40-80 million VND, and the deputy head of a department receives 30-60 million VND per month.

-According to Mr. Mai, the city is developing a project to build an effective and efficient public service system that serves the people and creates development.
+According to Mr. Mai, the city is developing a project to build an effective and efficient public service system to serve the people and create development.
 In particular, in the selection of civil servants and public employees, Ho Chi Minh City must have its own mechanism to attract highly skilled, dedicated workers who want to contribute to the construction and development of the city.

 Officials of Thu Duc City People's Committee during working hours, August 2022.
 Photo: Quynh Tran